 - The integration of Sustainability Risks

-- The consideration of the Principals Adverse Impacts on Sustainability factors
+- The consideration of the Principal Adverse Impacts on Sustainability factors

-- Dedicated ESG strategy applicable at product level
+- Dedicated ESG strategies applicable at product level

-The first set of requirements went into effect on the 10th of March 2021, this is generally referred to as Level 1 of the SFDR.
-Additional information on impact reporting, and details on content, methodologies and presentation will be provided through the Regulatory Technical Standards (RTS) which are generally referred to as Level 2 of the SFDR (Level 2).
-The final Level 2 will be published during 2021, and the date of application is foreseen for the beginning of 2022.
+The first set of requirements went into effect on 10 March 2021.
+This is generally referred to as Level 1 of the SFDR.
+Additional information on impact reporting, and details on content, methodologies and presentation have been provided on 22 October 2021 through the Regulatory Technical Standards (RTS), which are generally referred to as Level 2 of the SFDR.
+The date of application of the Level 2 of the SFDR is foreseen for January 2023.

-To better understand the Level 1 SFDR requirements, we have created the SFDR Decision Trees.
+To better understand the Level 1 and Level 2 SFDR requirements, we have created the SFDR Decision Trees.
 The Decision Trees outline each step of the specific disclosure obligations that need to be applied.
 These steps are divided into two levels of application: Entity and Product level.